miteash/mbowlscore/README.md

 at the command line prompt
 type
 >mvn claean package
+>or
+>mvn clean dependency:copy-dependencies package
-this is build the package and you will see more directories like target
+>this will download the log and junit dependency jars this is build the package and you will see more directories like target